Visiting

 Q: When are you open?

-A: We are open Wednesday-Sunday, 10am to 5pm (last admission 4pm).
-We are usually open 7 days a week in Cambridgeshire school holidays.
+A: We are currently open Wednesday to Sunday 10am to 5pm (Last Entry 4.15pm) We are usually open 7 days a week in Cambridgeshire school holidays.
+Our winter opening hours are 10am - 3pm.

 Q: How do we find you?